kishor-atyeti/angular-jwt-login-register-express/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Node / Express
 Navigate to `/api` folder and run `npm run dev` for a `nodemon` dev server.
-Navigate to `http://localhost:4402`.
+In browser, navigate to `http://localhost:4402`.
 The application will automatically reload if you change any of the source files.

+Please import the postman collection (`Login-Register-Angular-Express.postman_collection.json`) in Postman to test the Rest API's.

-### Install dependencies
+### Installed dependencies

 The below mentioned dependencies you need to install in the `/api` folder to support the express rest api's to be work with typescript.